TanjaKec/datachallenge/content/day1/ImportExport/_index.en.markdown

 Let us go to <https://data.gov.rs/> Serbian open data portal.
 In particular, let us try to access [Kvalitet vazduha 2017: pm2.5_2017.csv](https://data.gov.rs/sr/datasets/kvalitet-vazduha-2017/) and import this data to R.

-We are not going to download it onto our local computers, but rather we will import it to R directly from the web using the provided link.
+We are not going to download it onto our local computers, but rather we will import it to R directly from the web using the link provided.

 ```r